DeeptiMishra1512/MovieDatabase-SQL-JDBC-JPA/README.md

 Support the following operations:

 - Add a `Person` to the database
-- Update an existing `Person` in the database
+- - Remove a person from the database
-- Remove a person from the database
+- ## //Done//Update an existing `Person` in the database
-- remove a list of people from the database
+- ## remove a list of people from the database
-- find all people with a particular first name, last name, or birthdate
+-  ## //Done // find all people with a particular first name, last name, or birthdate
-- Find a single person by ID  //Done
+-  ## //Done // Find a single person by ID
-- Generate a map of surnames to lists of people with that surname
+- ## _Generate a map of surnames to lists of people with that surname_
 - Generate a map of first names to the number of times they occur.

 Create the following REST endpoints to interact with the application.
 You can use postman to confirm